moleculerjs/database/docs/README.md

 ## `checkScopeAuthority`
 `checkScopeAuthority(ctx?: Context, name?: string, scope?: any)`

-You should implement it, if you want to check the permission of scopes.
+You should implement it if you want to check the authorization of scopes.

-_It may be asynchronous._
+_It can be asynchronous._

 ### Parameters
 | Property | Type | Description |